-2. Next, the student may arrange an individual meeting with each member of the Examining Committee to discuss the overall research plan, the scope of the proposal, and possible directions for the program of research.
+3. Next, the student may arrange an individual meeting with each member of the Examining Committee to discuss the overall research plan, the scope of the proposal, and possible directions for the program of research.
 Examining Committee Members may choose to provide recommended topics for study as well as specific readings to the candidate.
 Faculty acknowledge that research is a collaborative activity, but no member of the Advisory Committee or Examining Committee will comment on drafts of the written component.

-3. At least four weeks prior to the examination date, the candidate submits their written document electronically to the Bioinformatics Graduate Program Assistant, who will then circulate the document to all Examining Committee members.
+4. At least four weeks prior to the examination date, the candidate will submit their written document electronically to the Bioinformatics Graduate Program Assistant, who will then circulate the document to all Examining Committee members.

-4. The oral examination will occur approximately four weeks after submission of the written document
+5. The oral examination will occur approximately four weeks after submission.